Princess-of-Sleeping/vita-utility/kernel/README.md

 If pressed select : If access to settings_type variable (SceSettings_data + 0x3C), trigger hardware watch point.
 ```

+# SceKernelPanicDebugger

+Display the more kernel panic information to Console Output.

+This plugin is for devkit only.

 # ScePfsMgrAllowDbgPfsPatch

 Patch to allow debug version sce_pfs app mount and pkg install.